munificent/craftinginterpreters/book/evaluating-expressions.md

 </aside>

-We rely on this helper, which simply sends the expression back into the interpreter's visitor implementation:

 ^code evaluate

 ### Evaluating unary expressions

 Like grouping, unary expressions have a single subexpression that we must evaluate first.
-The only difference is that the unary expression itself does a little work afterwards:
+The difference is that the unary expression itself does a little work afterwards.

 ^code visit-unary